eddysanoli-galileo/Data-Analysis-Statistical-Modeling-and-Computation-in-Applications/Readme.md

 - Module 1: Review
 - Module 2: Genomics and High Dimensional Data

+Inside each module, you will find a notebook for each of the lectures found in the course.
+You will also find a folder called `Project` which contains the last assignment for each module.
+You can also tend to find a `Recitation` folder, which should contain all of the content for the recitation sessions of the module, in case there was one.

 ## Usage

 Most of the material is written in either Jupyter notebooks (`ipynb`) or R scripts.
 All the Jupyter notebook dependencies can be installed by running the command `poetry install` after installing poetry in python (`pip install poetry`).